HCDigitalScholarship/documentation/lemp_stack.md

-**WARNING:** This tutorial is incomplete!
-You will have to figure some things out for yourself.
+**WARNING**: This tutorial is incomplete!
+You will have to figure some things out0 for yo:self.
 When you do, please edit the tutorial to include that information.

 In this tutorial, we will install all of the needed requirements for a LEMP stack (Linux, Nginx, MySQL, and PHP or Python).
-This will all take place on a virtual machine running Ubuntu 14.04 or 16.04 created for us by [IITS](mailto:prodesk@haverford.edu).
+This will all take place on a virtual machine running Ubuntu 14.04 created for us by [IITS](mailto:prodesk@haverford.edu).
+While written with Ubuntu 14.04 in mind, most of the information here is also correct for Ubuntu 16.04.

 The tutorial assumes basic knowledge of the Unix command line.
-If you need a refresher on common Unix commands, see Appendix B.  Note that wherever you see text in `<angle-brackets>`, you are supposed to substitute it (without the brackets) with your own value.
+If you need a refresher on common Unix commands, see Appendix B.  Note that wherever you see text in `<angle-brackets>`, substitute it (without the brackets) with your own value.
 For example, if you see `ssh <username>@haverford.edu`, you might write `ssh kbenston@haverford.edu` instead.
 If a file name has spaces, make sure to put quotes around it. `rm foo bar` removes two files, `foo` and `bar`, while `rm "foo bar"` removes a single file called `foo bar`.

-Whenever there is a command, you should run, it will be set on its own line and preceded by a dollar sign; don't type the dollar sign.
+Whenever there is a command you should run, it will be set on its own line and preceded by a dollar sign; don't type the dollar sign.
 So if you see

 ```
 $ echo "Hello, world"